JulioJu/AndroidTaquinGame/README.md

         ` Some part of second example of Context.getExternalFilesDir are wrong`
     2. https://issuetracker.google.com/issues/114554343 relative to
         `Activity[Compat].shouldShowRequestPermissionRationale`
+        * Response of the developer team:
+            « *We intentionally do not want to explain in which cases this API returns true and false.
+This allows the API to implement more complex logic if needed.* »

 * Interesting links:
     * https://github.com/googlesamples/android-RuntimePermissions/